KMohnishM/Sanctity/README.md

 - ✅ **Edit Window** - Comments can be edited only within 15 minutes of posting
 - ✅ **Soft Delete with Restore** - Users can delete comments and restore them within a 15-minute grace period
 - ✅ **Notification System** - Alerts users when they receive replies with read/unread toggle
+- ✅ **Real-Time Updates** - Comments, replies, and notifications update instantly for all users (socket.io powered)

 ### Technical Features
 - ✅ **TypeScript** - Full TypeScript implementation